Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- Continuous Evaluation: The OnTick() function's core responsibility is to call TryEnterToAttackState() every frame.
-This function constantly checks if the AI has entered the attack range.

 - Transition Logic: The TryEnterToAttackState() function is the heart of this state.
 It checks if the AI is in range of its selected attack.
 If the condition is met, it immediately stops all movement abilities and requests to exit the Movement State and enter the Attack State, ensuring a seamless transition.
 ```c++
 void UMovementState::OnTick_Implementation(float DeltaTime)
 {